katie608/covid-19-project/report.md

 comfortable living temperatures, we have observed that there is a somewhat significant correlation between temperature and COVID cases.
 However, this correlation does not seem to be consistent between different counties.
-It is also important to note that there are external factors, such as holiday seasons, that may also be affecting the observed correlation between temperature and cases.
-Therefore, we feel that there is correlation, not causation.
+In addition, there was not consistent correlation across temperatures even within a given county.
+Dallas County, for example, had very high variance in its correlation between the temperature and daily COVID cases across it's temperature range.
+It is also important to note that there are external factors that may also be affecting the observed correlation between temperature and cases.
+With holiday seasons, there is increased travel and many people gathering together in close proximity.
+This would increase the likelihood of infection.
+In addition, we did not take into account the difference in temperature from one day to the next.
+If there was a string of days with uncomfortable temperatures then a couple days with perfect temperature, there would be a spike soon after those couple of days.
+Therefore, due to the lack of consistent correlation and these other external factors, at this time, we can only determine that there is correlation, not causation.

 ## Remaining Questions